Some of the links in this post may be affiliate links. See our disclosure for more info.

 4. You feel angry when your expectations are not met

 This leads directly to another red flag.
-If you are constantly finding that the world or people in your life or even you yourself are not meeting your expectations, it most likely means your expectations are unrealistic to begin with.
+If you are constantly finding the world, people in your life, or even you are not meeting your expectations, it most likely means your expectations are unrealistic.
 Our expectations are a huge part of our mindset.
 They are what we believe to be possible or necessary.

 Expectations lay the groundwork for our experiences.
 If we have unrealistically high expectations, nothing ever satisfies us.
-For example, if you set out after college expecting to be a millionaire by age 30 and you find yourself nowhere near that benchmark by age 25, you will probably be pretty miserable.
-But are you really miserable because you are not a millionaire, or because you have not achieved what you expected to by that age?
+For example, if you set out after college expecting to be a millionaire by age 30 and find yourself nowhere near that benchmark by age 25, you will probably be pretty miserable.

 5. You feel unsatisfied and unhappy with everything you have (or don’t have)

 The downside of ambition is that it often blinds us to the wonderful things and people we already have in our life.
 Maybe you want a bigger home or a more expensive car, but can you remember when you didn’t even have the home or car you have now?
-Maybe you wish you had more friends, while disregarding the value in the friends you have now.
+Maybe you wish you had more friends while disregarding the value of the friends you have now.